preterag/pipecdn/README.md

 ## Overview

-The Pipe PoP node is a component of the Pipe Network ecosystem.
+The Pipe PoP (Points of Presence) node is a component of the Pipe Network ecosystem.
 This implementation provides a complete framework for setting up, configuring, and maintaining a Pipe PoP node.

 ## System Requirements